-Su Supporting Principle 2 : Sustainable economic, social and environmental benefits e local code should reflect the uirement of local authorities to: Examples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement 1.
-Considering and balancing the combined economic, social and environmental impact of policies, plans and decisions when taking decisions about service provision appropriation future us spent on environm Capit nvestment is structured to achieve ate life spans and adaptability for se or that resources (eg land) are optimising social, economic and nental wellbeing: tal programme tal investment strategy 9 to corporate priorities and expanded to be 5 year plan.
-Use of assets considered to achieve the best return/outcomes for residents e.g. Decision to transfer the former depot site for affordable housing, the Grange and further pockets of land that are not deemed strategic utilised to provide housing tenure needed to help address the housing needs.
-2. Taking a longer-term view with regard to decision making, taking account of risk and acting transparently where there are potential conflicts between the organisation's intended outcomes and short-term factors such as the political cycle or financial constraints on the ir support o on between members and officers information needs of members to decision making of decision making and supporting is 9 Evidence - MTFS information giving an up to date long term view.
+e local code should reflect the uirement of local authorities to: Examples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement 1.
+Considering and balancing the combined economic, social and environmental impact of policies, plans and decisions when taking decisions about service provision Capital investment is structured to achieve appropriate life spans and adaptability for future use or that resources (eg land) are spent on optimising social, economic and environmental wellbeing: Capital programme Capital investment strategy 9 Evidence - Capital programme aligned to corporate priorities and expanded to be 5 year plan.
+Use of assets considered to achieve the best return/outcomes for residents e.g. E.g. Decisions made regarding strategic sites to consider their potential future use to provide housing tenure needed to help address the housing needs.
+2. Taking a longer-term view with regard to decision making, taking account of risk and acting transparently where there are potential conflicts between the organisation's intended outcomes and short-term factors such as the political cycle or financial constraints Discussion between members and officers on the information needs of members to support decision making Record of decision making and supporting materials 9 Evidence - MTFS information giving an up to date long term view.
 Member briefings to support and inform members before significant decisions are made.
 Budget Briefing included potential financial impact & risks that the Fair Funding Review and Business Rate Review may pose for the Council.
-Action - Briefing for all members, new and returning regarding Council finance incorporating Fair Funding and Business Rates.
-3. Determining the wider public interest associated with balancing conflicting interests between achieving the various economic, social and environmental benefits, through consultation where possible, in order to ensure appropriate trade-offs Record of decision making and supporting materials Protocols for consultation 9 Evidence - Consultation strategy and recording of decision making.
-4. Ensuring fair access to services Protocols ensure fair access and statutory guidance is followed 9 Evidence - Statement of community involvement for planning.
+Action - Continue to Brief all members, regarding Council finance incorporating Fair Funding, Business Rates and financial implications of government driven waste initiatives.

+3. Determining the wider public interest associated with balancing conflicting interests between achieving the various economic, social and environmental benefits, through consultation where possible, in order to ensure appropriate trade-offs • Record of decision making and supporting materials Protocols for consultation 9 Evidence - Consultation strategy and recording of decision making.
+4. Ensuring fair access to services • Protocols ensure fair access and statutory guidance is followed 9 Evidence - Statement of community involvement for planning.
 Community Network Meetings with Voluntary & Community Sector.